Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 ### Map Locales during Flow Import

 Locales as separate resources are not imported along with the Flow.
-However, the localized content within Node configurations, default replies, and Intent sentences is included in the import process.
+However, the localized content, such as Node configurations, default replies, and Intent sentences, is included in the import process.

 Locales from the Package can be mapped to the Agent's Locales into which the import occurs.
 This means that the Locales of the Agent into which you import will overwrite the Locales from your Package.